icdfa/soc-training-program/Module-3/Labs/Week-12-Lab-Advanced-Splunk-Searches.md

 # Week 12 Lab: Advanced Splunk Searches

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Use the `eval` command to create new fields and perform calculations.
+- Use the `transaction` command to group related events into a single transaction.
+- Use the `geostats` command to visualize data on a map.
+- Apply advanced SPL commands to gain deeper insights from log data.

 ## Objective

 To practice using advanced Splunk SPL commands to perform complex analysis on your data.